Negative moments of $L$-functions with small shifts over function fields: Introduction

 Focusing on the family of quadratic Dirichlet $L$--functions, Jutila \cite{jutila} obtained asymptotics for the first and second moment of this family.
 He showed that where the sum above is over fundamental discriminants, and that for some explicit constants $C_1$ and $C_2$.
 Soundararajan \cite{sound} obtained an asymptotic formula for the second moment with a power savings error term, and also obtained an asymptotic for the third moment.
 The cubic moment was independently computed using multiple Dirichlet series in \cite{dgh}.
 More recently, a lower order term of size $D^{3/4}$ was explicitly computed for the cubic moment by Diaconu and Whitehead \cite{dw} and by Diaconu in the function field setting \cite{diaconu}.
 Conditional on the Generalized Riemann Hypothesis, Shen \cite{shen} obtained an asymptotic with the leading order term for the fourth moment.
 Generally, it is conjectured that and the precise value of $C_k$ follows from work of Keating and Snaith \cite{ks2}, again using random matrix theory.
 Conrey, Farmer, Keating, Rubinstein and Snaith \cite{cfkrs} further refined this conjecture, including lower order terms in the asymptotic formula \eqref{momk}.
 The approach used by Soundararajan and Harper in obtaining upper bounds for moments of $\zeta(s)$ yields upper bounds of the right order of magnitude for the family of quadratic Dirichlet $L$--functions conditional on GRH, while work of Soundararajan and Rudnick \cite{sound_rudnick} provides unconditional lower bounds of the right order of magnitude.
-Over function fields, the first four moments in the family of quadratic $L$--functions were obtained in \cite{F1, F2, F4}, as well as almost sharp upper bounds on all the positive moments.
+Over function fields, the first moment was computed by Andrade and Keating \cite{ak}, and a lower order term identified in \cite{F1}.
+Higher moments, up to the fourth, were obtained in \cite{F2, F4}, as well as almost sharp upper bounds on all the positive moments.

 While all the results mentioned above hold for positive moments in families of $L$--functions, much less is known about negative moments, even at a conjectural level.
 In the case of the Riemann zeta-function $\zeta(s)$, a conjecture due to Gonek \cite{gonek} states the following. \begin{conj}[Gonek] Let $k>0$ be fixed.
 Uniformly for $1 \leq \delta \leq \log T$,